2025 Preakness Stakes betting guide and tips

 • To Claim: Click Play Now

-Preakness Stakes runners and odds
+2025 Preakness Stakes odds and betting favorites

-Post PositionHorseJockeyMorning Line Odds
+PostHorseTrainerJockeyMorning Line Odds

 Preakness Stakes special traditions

 After the winner of the race is announced, the “painting of the colors” takes place.
-During this tradition, a painter adds the color of the winning team’s silk to the jock-and-horse weather vane on the peak of the Old Clubhouse.
+During this tradition, a painter adds the color of the winning team’s silk to the jock-and-horse weathervane on the peak of the Old Clubhouse.

 Black-eyed Susans are Maryland’s state flower, leading to its “Run for the Black-eyed Susans” nickname.
 This is also a nod to the Kentucky Derby’s nickname of the “Run for the Roses.”
-The winning horse is draped with a blanket of Viking poms, a type of chrysanthemum, which only adds to the prestige of the event.
+The winning horse of the Preakness is draped with a blanket of Viking poms, a type of chrysanthemum, which only adds to the prestige of the event.

 Should the same horse win the Kentucky Derby, the Preakness, and the Belmont Stakes, the winner can claim the Triple Crown title.